robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 As mentioned before resource files are used to organize and structure keywords and variables that are used in multiple suites.
 They can also other keyword imports, which cause the keywords from the imported libraries or resource files to be available in the file where the resource file is imported.
 Therefore keywords from a library that has been imported in a resource file is also available in the suite that imports that resource file.

 To import a resource file into a suite or resource file the `Resource` setting is used in the `*** Settings ***` section followed by the path to the resource file.
-The path can be either an absolute path or a relative path.
-If a relative path is given, the resource file is searched for relative to the data file that is importing it or relative to the python search path.
+See [Import Paths](#import-paths) for more information about the path to the resource file.

 Resource files shall have the extension `.resource` to make it clear what they are.
 This extension is also recognized beside the `.robot` extension by IDE extensions, supporting Robot Framework.